muzammil2360/Jabran1317/README.md

 - 👯 I’m looking to collaborate on backend development
 - 🤔 I’m looking for help with frontend development
-- 💬 Ask me about about Software Engineering
+- 💬 Ask me about about Software Engineering here is data abouut me and its git hy im using